-Figure 97 — Example of BRP TXSS
+Figure 96 — Example of BRP TXSS

-The TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the SISO BRP TXSS may be set to 1 only if:

-The Antenna Pattern Reciprocity subfield in the DMG STA Capability Information field of the responder and the Antenna Pattern Reciprocity subfield in the DMG STA Capability Information field of the initiator are both equal to 1; and

-The last BRP TXSS performed between the BRP frame transmitter (that is, the initiator in the current BRP TXSS) and the BRP frame receiver (that is, the responder in the current BRP TXSS) was performed with the BRP frame transmitter in the role of responder and the BRP frame receiver in the role of initiator.

-If the TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the SISO BRP TXSS is equal to 1, then:

-The TRN-Unit RX Pattern field in the EDMG-Header-A of EDMG BRP-TX packets used in the procedure shall be set to 0.

-The TRN field of the EDMG BRP-TX packets used in the procedure shall be transmitted using the DMG antenna corresponding to the best AWV configuration identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.

-The TRN field of the EDMG BRP-TX packets used in the procedure shall be received with the RX AWV configuration corresponding to the best AWV configuration identified in the last BRP TXSS procedure between the two STAs and that was initiated by the responder of the current BRP TXSS procedure.

 The first TRN-Unit in an EDMG BRP packet used in a SISO BRP TXSS may be used for the initiator and responder to switch DMG antennas and shall not be processed by the receiver.
-Therefore, for EDMG BRP-TX packets transmitted during SISO BRP TXSS, the value of the TXVECTOR parameter EDMG_TRN_LEN shall be set to k + 1, where k is the number of TRN-Units used for transmit training.
+Therefore, EDMG BRP-TX and EDMG BRP-RX packets transmitted during SISO BRP TXSS, the value of the TXVECTOR parameter EDMG_TRN_LEN shall be set to k + 1, where k is the number of TRN-Units used for transmit or receive training.
 The TRN subfields that comprise the first TRN-Unit in EDMG BRP-TX packets used as part of a BRP TXSS shall not be included in the TRN subfield and AWV feedback ID indexing procedures described in 30.9.2.2.5.

-When transmitting an EDMG BRP-TX packet as part of a SISO BRP TXSS, an EDMG STA may change the DMG antenna used in the transmission of its TRN field during the first TRN-Unit and shall not change DMG antenna during the remaining TRN-Units.
+When transmitting an EDMG BRP-TX packet or an EDMG BRP-RX packet as part of a SISO BRP TXSS, an EDMG STA may change the DMG antenna used in the transmission of its TRN field during the first TRN-Unit and shall not change DMG antenna during the remaining TRN-Units.

-When receiving EDMG BRP-TX packets as part of SISO BRP TXSS, an EDMG STA may change the DMG antenna used in the reception of the TRN field during the first TRN-Unit and shall not change DMG antenna during the remaining TRN-Units.
+When receiving an EDMG BRP-TX packet or an EDMG BRP-RX packet as part of SISO BRP TXSS, an EDMG STA may change the DMG antenna used in the reception of the TRN field during the first TRN-Unit and shall not change DMG antenna during the remaining TRN-Units.